monium/zero/README.md

+# Zero: the bellhop

-# Description of the problem to solve
+## Description of the problem to solve

-Dispacth requests avoiding rate limits

-# Phases of the Projects
+In may applications like twitter, github there are rate limits which prevent sending new requests after a threshold is reached out.
+Through queue management, Zero will work as a traffic light avoiding banning actions.

-# Log services
+## Log services

 Loggin module from python
 https://docs.python.org/3/howto/logging.html

-Kibana for graphical purposes(?) https://www.elastic.co/guide/en/kibana/current/get-started.html
+Kibana for graphical purposes(? https://www.elastic.co/guide/en/kibana/current/get-started.html

-# Remote Services
+## Remote Services

-# Data Management
+## Data Management

 For Data Management we'll use MONGODB or a no relational database